 What is the Consultant Directory?

 The Consultant Directory is a searchable database of pre-screened practice management consultants.
-Search for consultants by selecting the key competencies desired and the state in which the service is to be delivered:
+Search by location, topic, agency name, or consultant name.

 What is a Practice Management Consultant?

 Role of the Consultant: The consultant's role in your organization can be pivotal.
 Together with your administrator, an attorney and an accountant, a practice management consultant forms the nucleus of the management team every practice needs to compete successfully in today's marketplace.
 A consultant usually has an educational background in health care, accounting, business, or law.
 Many also have a MBA (Master of Business Administration), CPA (Certified Public Account), CFP (Certified Financial Planner,) or CHBC (Certified Healthcare Business Consultant) credential.
 A consultant should be an expert in medical administration, experienced in the field of Ophthalmology, and well-versed in political and economic influences on the practice of medicine.

 Consultants may be engaged for a one-time, on-site practice survey to examine the potential or existing problems in a practice.
 This survey can focus on a specific aspect of the practice-personnel procedures, billing systems, or provide an overview assessment the office, including a patient survey.
 A consultant may also provide ongoing services, such as employee evaluation and training, accounts receivable analysis, investment and tax advice.
 Some consultants may be held on retainer to assist in third-party billing issues or managed care compliance administration.

 In order to be considered for Directory membership, consultants are required to: